WCSCourses/GSBAfrica2023/modules/Module5/Module5_Session1_practical_assignment.docx.md

 On completion of the tutorial, you can expect to be able to:

-• Perform variant calling (SNPs and indels) using standard tools
+- Perform variant calling (SNPs and indels) using standard tools
-• Assess the quality/confidence of a variant call
+- Assess the quality/confidence of a variant call
-• Filter variant calls to remove low quality/confidence calls
+- Filter variant calls to remove low-quality/confidence calls
-• Perform variant calling across multiple samples
+- Perform variant calling across multiple samples
-• Visualise variants using standard tools
+- Visualise variants using standard tools
-• Annotate variants with consequence calls
+- Annotate variants with consequence calls

 ###	Tutorial sections
 This tutorial comprises the following sections:
-1. Performing variant calling 2.
-Filtering variants 3.
-Multi-sample variant calling 4.
-Visualising variants
+1. Performing variant calling
+2. Filtering variants
+3. Multi-sample variant calling
+4. Visualising variants

 There is also an additional (optional) section: 5.
 Variant annotation

 ###	Authors

-This tutorial was written by [`Jacqui Keane`](https://github.com/jacquikeane) (based on material from Thomas Keane [`Thomas Keane`](https://github.com/tk2) and [`Petr Danecek`](https://github.com/pd3)) and updated by [`David Twesigomwe`](https://github.com/twesigomwedavid).
+This tutorial was originally written by [`Jacqui Keane`](https://github.com/jacquikeane) (based on material from Thomas Keane [`Thomas Keane`](https://github.com/tk2) and [`Petr Danecek`](https://github.com/pd3)) and has recently been updated by [`David Twesigomwe`](https://github.com/twesigomwedavid).

 ###	Running the commands from this tutorial

-You can follow this tutorial by typing all the commands you see into a terminal window on the course virtual machine (VM).
+You can follow this tutorial by typing all the commands you see into a terminal window on the GSB Africa course virtual machine (VM).

-To get started, navigate to the data subdirectory under variant_calling:
+To get started, navigate to the `data` subdirectory under `variant_calling`:

 ```